 Things get off to a sluggish, inattentive start when Bateman's character, a bank manager named Sandy Patterson, receives a telephone call from a cheerful financial security operator who persuades him to give her his Social Security number.
-Within a few hours, this flame-haired, generously built, unrepentantly amoral con artist is buying tequila shots for dozens of bar patrons in Winter Park, Fla., on her way to racking up $12,000 in credit card debt, all in Sandy's name.
+Within a few hours, this flame-haired, generously built, unrepentantly amoral con artist is buying tequila shots for dozens of bar patrons in Winter Park, Fla.

 Through negotiations too convoluted and preposterous to divulge, the real Sandy eventually sets off to Florida to find the fake Sandy, a junket that turns into a "Midnight Run"-type chase from all manner of petty criminals, bounty hunters, cops and corporate bosses.
 Sharing the same road-trip DNA as the similarly misbegotten "The Guilt Trip," "Identity Thief" confects as many opportunities as possible to exploit McCarthy's well-padded figure, from having her belly flop on to a cold, hard floor, engage in a sweaty one-night stand with a good ol' boy played by Eric Stonestreet and make feeble passes at Bateman's befuddled Sandy, who makes his revulsion clear in deadpan glances worthy of Jack Lemmon.